univention/univention-corporate-server/doc/app-center/configurations.rst

 The settings script :file:`configure` is executed inside the Docker container after the :file:`configure_host` script.
-Its purpose is to make environment specific settings in the app container before it is removed.
+Its purpose is to make environment specific settings in the app container before it's removed.
 The parameters are the app action ``remove``, the *appid*, the app version and a filename for error logging.